lupyuen/lupyuen.github.io/src/forgejo.md

 Our CI Server needs to be Ubuntu x64, __hardened for security__.

-During PR Submission: Our CI Workflow might need to execute the __scripts and code submitted__ by NuttX Devs.
+Why?
+During PR Submission: Our CI Workflow might execute the __scripts and code submitted__ by NuttX Devs.

 If we don't secure our CI Server, we might create [__Security Problems__](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security) in our server.

 Securing our CI Server is probably the toughest part of our Git Forge Migration.
-That's why GitHub is so expensive!
+That's why GitHub is expensive!

 (Shall we move NuttX Scripts to a __More Secure Repo__?)